Skip to Content

 • Phone leash: This one is optional, but is a game-changer for me.
 I use this simple phone leash to tether my phone to my life jacket or shorts.
 That way it’s easy to grab for photos, I’m not worried about dropping it in the river!

 • Canoe cart: If you have your own boat, portaging is much easier with a canoe cart.
 (We use this canoe cart.)
-The portage trail is part paved and part gravel, so it’s the ideal scenario for a cart.
+The portage trail is flat and part paved and part gravel, so it’s the ideal scenario for a cart.
 If you don’t have a cart, it’s also fairly easy to carry your canoe if you are an experienced portager.

 A couple takes a selfie in a canoe in Whistler